Past Continuous(progressive) tense form,uses,questions,negatives,and examples By Mr.Zaki Badr

 IMPORTANT

 In the Simple Past, a specific time is used to show when an action began or finished.
-In the Past Continuous, a specific time only interrupts the action.
+In the Past Continuous, tells you the action was in progress at a certain time in the past.

 Examples: